 While often the Squat is touted as the best glute move and you see photos of women with great butts all squatting, the Squat is NOT superior to the Deadlift for glute development.

 In terms of developing your quads, you may want to focus more on including squats in your routine.
 While for more hamstring development, deadlifts may be better.

 You may also determine which move is better based on injuries or even your mobility.

-If you have knee pain, a Deadlift Variation, especially a Straight Leg Deadlift, may be better because it will not only build your glutes to help prevent knee pain in the future, but also requires you to bend your knees very little, putting less strain on them.
+If you have knee pain, a Deadlift Variation, especially a Straight Leg Deadlift, may be better because it will not only build your backside to help prevent knee pain in the future, but it also requires less knee flexion (you don’t need to bend your knees as much).

 The point is, there is no simple answer to which move is better.
 It all depends on your goals.

 And more than likely, using BOTH movement patterns in your routine will be key!

 Do you prefer the Squat or Deadlift?
 Do you include one or both in your routines?